Redundant binary representation: Logical operations

 Bitwise logical operations, such as AND, OR and XOR, are not possible in redundant representations.
 While it is possible to do bitwise operations directly on the underlying bits inside an RBR, it is not clear that this is a meaningful operation; there are many ways to represent a value in an RBR, and the value of the result would depend on the representation used.

 To get the expected results, it is necessary to convert the two operands first to non-redundant representations.
 Consequently, logical operations are slower in an RBR.
-More precisely, they take a time proportional to log(n) (where n is the number of digit) compared to a constant-time in two's complement.
+More precisely, they take a time proportional to log(n) (where n is the number of digits) compared to constant time in two's complement.

 It is, however, possible to partially convert only the least-significant portion of a redundantly represented number to non-redundant form.
-This allows operations such as masking off the low k bits can be done in log(k) time.
+This allows operations, such as masking off the low k bits, to be done in log(k) time.